renbrandt/puzzlepad/README.md

-# puzzlepad
+# The Puzzle Pad
-Making a new concept dance game pad, puzzle pad
+Making a new concept dance game pad, the Puzzle Pad